 Falls at construction sites are a major cause of construction workers’ deaths.
 According to the Occupational Safety & Health Administration (OSHA), 291 of the 828 construction-related deaths in 2013 were caused by falls on the job site.
 Sadly, many of these deaths could have been prevented if the employers practiced three simple safety measures.

-Three Simple Steps to Prevent Construction Worker Falls and Deaths
+Three Simple Steps to Prevent Texas Construction Worker Falls and Deaths

 Falls from heights of six feet or more above lower levels result in serious injuries and even death.
 But falls are easily preventable if employers would follow OSHA’s three simple guidelines: